A&M Consulting Co.

 4. Branch Office

-- Benefits: No minimum capital requirement, can commence business immediately, can issue invoices and transfer profits outside of Turkey.
+• Benefits: No minimum capital requirement, can commence business immediately, can issue invoices and transfer profit outside of Turkey without WHT tax.

 Click the link for more info about Branch Office in Turkey